DownloadableFox/maze-server-docker/README.md

 An experimental server for LiveOverflow's game "Maze", which was developed as part of the CSCG 2020.
 If everything goes to plan, the code in this repository will soon be run on a DigitalOcean server for everyone interested to try out.

+## About Fork

+The following repo is a fork from the [original creator](https://github.com/pluxtore/maze-server).
+To run, you can use the prebuilt images from Github's Content Registry or build them yourself using the "compose.build.yml" file.
+The only requirement is having Docker installed of course.

+You're free to configure the default ports however you want, make sure to make a DNS record on your computer that points to the master server, the default port should be 8000.

 ## Update

 Unfortunately, there is no public server anymore, but you can still run one locally or even publicly yourself.